feupossifokou-cloud/IntroText/labs/lab_12_SQL_part2.md

 1. **Concatenate Course Name and Semester:**
    - Write a query to list all courses, concatenating the `course_name` and `semester` fields with a hyphen between them.
 Like this:
    "IT Essentials - 2024-3"

+   SELECT CONCAT(course_name, ' - ', semester) AS course_semester
+FROM courses;

 2. **Find Courses with Labs on Fridays:**
    - Write a query to find all courses that have a lab session scheduled on Friday.
 Include only the `course_id`, `course_name`, and `lab_time` in the result.
    Hint: Use `LIKE`

+SELECT course_id, course_name, lab_time
+FROM courses
+WHERE lab_time LIKE '%Friday%';

 3. **Assignments due in 2025:**
    - Write a query to list all assignments with a due date in 2025.

+     SELECT *
+FROM assignments
+WHERE due_date LIKE '2025%';

 4. **Count Assignments by Status:**
    - Write a query to count the number of assignments for each status (e.g., "Not Started", "In Progress", "Completed").
    Hint: Use `GROUP BY`

+SELECT status, COUNT(*) AS assignment_count
+FROM assignments
+GROUP BY status;

 5. **Longest Course Name:**
    - Write a query to find the course with the longest `course_name`.
 Use the `length()` function to compare the lengths.
    Hint: Either use `ORDER BY ...
 DESC` or do it in two steps: first find the maximum length, then find the course with that length.

+SELECT *
+FROM courses
+ORDER BY LENGTH(course_name) DESC
+LIMIT 1;

 6. **Uppercase Course Names:**
    - Write a query to return a list of all course names in uppercase.

+     SELECT UPPER(course_name) AS course_name_upper
+FROM courses;

 7. **Assignments Due in September:**
    - Write a query to list the titles of all assignments that are due in September, regardless of year.
 Use the `LIKE` operator to filter by `due_date`.

+     SELECT title
+FROM assignments
+WHERE due_date LIKE '%-09-%';

 8. **Assignments with Missing Due Dates:**
    - Write a query to find all assignments where the `due_date` is missing.
 Note: There might be no assignments with NULL due_dates initially, but one was added if you ran the INSERT statement in the examples above.
    Hint: `due_date IS NULL`

+SELECT *
+FROM assignments
+WHERE due_date IS NULL;